 Recent use

-Saliva testing is quick, non-invasive, and suitable for situations requiring an immediate response: roadside checks, prevention before driving, sensitive posts, or field screening.
+Saliva testing is quick, non-invasive, and suited for situations requiring immediate response: roadside checks, prevention before driving, sensitive posts, or field screening.

 Urine